TsLu1s/TSForecasting/README.md

 ```

 This `feature_selection_tb` function filters the most valuable features from the dataset.
-It's based on calculated variable importance in tree based regression models from Scikit-Learn and it can be customized by use of the parameter `total_vi`, minimal value of the total sum of relative variable\feature importance percentage selected and `algo` selecting the model for evaluation ('ExtraTrees','RandomForest' and 'GBR').
+It's based on calculated variable importance in tree based regression models from Scikit-Learn and it can be customized by use of the parameter `total_vi` (total sum of relative variable\feature importance percentage selected) and `algo` selecting the model for evaluation ('ExtraTrees','RandomForest' and 'GBR').

 ```py